saifahmadgit/Diffusion_model_for_path_planning/README.md

 The model was trained for 225 epochs.
 The results below show the condition map (input), the generated path, and the ground truth side by side.

-In these two examples, the model generates a valid path from the green start to the red goal while avoiding all obstacles — though the exact route differs from the ground truth:
+In these two examples, the model generates a valid path from the green start to the red goal while avoiding all obstacles, though the exact route differs from the ground truth:

 ![comparison_004](src/samples/225_epochs/comparison_004.png)